hoobs-org/HOOBS/docs/IDE.md

 git clone https://github.com/hoobs-org/security.git
 ```

-> Note these files are protected.
+> Note.
+These files are protected.
 You will need to login to clone.
 You also need to be a member of the HOOBS orginization.

 Now copy the hoobsd env files.
 ```